jamierpond/madea.blog/yapi/what-is-yapi.md

 editors that support LSP (Neovim, etc), you can also use the [yapi Neovim plugin]( https://github.com/jamierpond/yapi/blob/main/lua/yapi_nvim/init.lua) (still early days).

+At some point I'll write the VSCode extension too, please make an issue if you think this is important!

 ### Getting Started with Yapi
 To get started with yapi, simply install it using the instructions on the